yananhub/flying-gradle-plugin/README.md

     // Token for Publisher API calls obtained from Sonatype official,
     // it should be Base64 encoded of "username:password".
     authToken = '<your token>'
     // Whether the upload should be automatically published or not.
-    // Use `USER_MANAGED` if you wish to do this manually.
+Use 'USER_MANAGED' if you wish to do this manually.
-    // This property is optional and defaults to `AUTOMATIC`. publishingType = 'AUTOMATIC'
+    // This property is optional and defaults to 'AUTOMATIC'. publishingType = 'AUTOMATIC'
+    // Max wait time for status API to get 'PUBLISHING' or 'PUBLISHED' status when the publishing type is 'AUTOMATIC',
+    // or additionally 'VALIDATED' when the publishing type is 'USER_MANAGED'.
+    // This property is optional and defaults to 60 seconds. maxWait = 60
 }
 ```